 Q: Where do you work?
 Where are you based in?

-I always post my guest spot dates on my Travel Dates page.
+I always post my location and guest spot dates on my Travel Dates page.
 You can find more information there.

 Q: How can I get an appointment and what’s the best way to contact you?